 If the tribunal decides your complaint is justified, it can order the employer or other person to stop discriminating.
 It can order that you get your job back, or be given the right to compete for a job.
 The tribunal can also award you money for lost income and for injury to your dignity, feelings, and self-respect.

-You must file a complaint with the tribunal within one year of when the discrimination happened.
+If you decide to bring a human rights complaint, you must file it with the tribunal within one year of when the discrimination happened.
 We explain the steps involved.
-See our in-depth coverage of discrimination at work.
+See our in-depth coverage of making a human rights complaint.

 However, if you go this route you’ll only be able to claim whatever severance pay your employer owes you.
 You won’t be able to get compensation for discrimination.
 And if you choose this option, you could be barred from starting a human rights complaint.